kibu-australia/pushy/README.md

   (push-state! set-page! (partial bidi/match-route app-routes))
 ```

-Note: check out our fork of [bidi](https://github.com/kibu-australia/bidi) for an experimental cljx version.

 ### set-token!

 It is also possible to set the history state by calling the `set-token!` function.
 This will also call the `dispatch` fn on a successfully matched path.